 5. Deterministic Algorithm: We show how to de-randomize the algorithm above, replacing the random choices with expander graphs.
-This leads to a deterministic algorithm that sends at most $O(n^{1+6/\sqrt[3]{d_m}}\log^{\Theta(1)}(n))$ messages per round, where $d_m$ is the minimum deadline of any rumor active in the system.
+This leads to a deterministic algorithm that sends at most $O(n^{1+6/\sqrt[3]{d_m}} \log^{O(1)}(n))$ messages per round, where d_m is the minimum deadline of any rumor active in the system.
 (While the deterministic version can also be made adaptive, we omit that aspect.)
 We show a new property of the specified expander graphs relevant to the crash-restart environment.
+The resulting protocol is quite involved, as in a deterministic environment it is significantly harder to coordinate collaborating processes: due to failures, they may not be as well connected; it is also harder to evenly distribute the work of disseminating rumors among the collaborators.